 An autobiography is a recreation of your life that attempts to mention all of its important people, places, dates, and events, from the beginning to the present day.

-A memoir, on the other hand, is look at the inner you, at your thoughts and emotions during a challenging, changing, or otherwise interesting portion of your life.
+A memoir, on the other hand, is a look at the inner you, at your thoughts and emotions during a challenging, changing, or otherwise interesting portion of your life.

-There is certainly some overlap between these two genres, but they are not same thing.
+There is certainly some overlap between these two genres, but they are not the same thing.
 Take some time to think about what you want to cover in your book, then decide whether it’s best presented as a memoir or an autobiography.